hphelion/documentation/community/community.faq.md

 ####What is HP Helion OpenStack Community?
 And how does it tie into the overall HP Helion portfolio? #### {#whatcommunity}

-The HP Helion OpenStack Community is the first OpenStack distribution from HP.
+The HP Helion OpenStack Community edition is the first OpenStack distribution from HP.
 It is a free-to-license and download OpenStack distribution from HP.
 This will be shipped frequently to stay close to the trunk (once every six weeks).

-It will be the foundational technology for all HP Helion portfolio of products in the future, allowing HP Helion products to quickly leverage the OpenStack capabilities.
+HP Helion OpenStack Community is the foundation upon which the HP Helion portfolio of products will be built, allowing HP Helion products to quickly leverage the OpenStack capabilities.

 ####What does this distro enable me to do? #### {#distroenable}